spryker/spryker-shop-core/Bundles/CheckoutPage/README.md

 # CheckoutPage Module

-CheckoutPage module provides a website page shown to a customer during the step-by-step checkout process.
+This module contains the checkout page and its components.

 ## Installation